 All the way from Yunnan, the birthplace of tea, this wonderful ripe (shou) pu erh tea from the Menghai tea factory.
-Learn More$9.95 As low as: $8.49
+The V93 tuocha is one of the most sought after ripe pu erh.
+Learn More$11.95 As low as: $10.95

 Get this cake and try the most popular 7542 tea recipe from the Menghai factory.
 Learn More

 Full-bodied and earthy, yet pleasantly sweet, with grapefruit citrus notes.
 A pu erh tea aged in a pomelo peel for a naturally infused citrus essence.
 Enjoy this intense dark-red tea liquor brought to you by true Yunnan pu erh tea masters.
 Learn More$34.95

 An award-winning sheng pu erh tea cake from the Nan Qiao tea factory.
 This cake consists of large fatty leaves and buds that results a mouth-watering golden yellow brew.
 There's a clear and lingering aroma of orchid.
 Stored and ripened in Kunming, Yunnan.
 Learn More$39.95 As low as: $36.95